 Chandler Travis

-Travis relocated from the Boston area to Cape Cod where he formed the Chandler Travis Philharmonic, a large multi-horn band that has been described by one critic as “the missing link between the Kinks and Sun-Ra.”
-Chandler prefers to say they “Put the harm in Philharmonic.”
-In this group Travis sings, plays guitar, writes and arranges.
-A number of players in this ever shifting ensemble are faculty members at Berklee College of Music, a tribute the appeal of Travis’ songs and sophisticated arrangements.
-Maybe the lunacy is appealing as well.
-They play their gigs dressed in pajamas.
-From dixieland to free jazz to hard rock, they put on a remarkable show.
-And, always, there is Chandler’s faithful and attentive valet, Fred Boak, to assist with Chandler’s many costume changes and sing back-up as well.
+Travis eventually relocated from the Boston area to Cape Cod, where he formed the Chandler Travis Philharmonic, a multi-horn ensemble that one critic described as “the missing link between The Kinks and Sun-Ra” (though Travis prefers to say that the group “put the harm in ‘philharmonic’”).
+Travis sings, plays guitar, writes and arranges for the band and many of the players in the ever-shifting lineup are faculty members at Berklee College of Music (a tribute to the appeal of Travis’ songs and his sophisticated arrangements.
+Often wearing pajamas and other unexpected garb on stage, the group plays everything from Dixieland and free jazz to hard rock.

 (by Fred Johanson)